tgh-apil/OVF/README.md

 Faculty of Applied Science & Engineering | University of Toronto <br/>
 5 King’s College Rd | Toronto | Ontario | M5S 3G8 <br/>

 We would like to acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), [NSERC Alliance Grants # ALLRP 550058 – 20].
-A.M. also supported by donations through the Toronto General and Western Hospital Foundation.
+A.M. also supported the Department of Anesthes and Pain Management, University Health Network and the [Toronto General and Western Hospital Foundation](https://tgwhf.ca).

 We would also like to acknowledge support and guidance from our colleagues at Glia Inc., London Health Sciences Center; University Health Network and Mackenzie Innovation Institute.
 Finally, we would like to thank Nirmal Pol and Dorotea Gucciardo for their supporting contributions to this project.